jin/scheme.ml/README.md

-Scheme interpreter in OCaml
+# Scheme interpreter in OCaml

+See `examples` folder for implemented Scheme syntax.

-# Building and running
+### Building and running

 ```sh
 opam install sedlex